Collocations for circulation - noun

 Restricted circulation of the report will reduce the risk of leaks outside the ministry.

-VERB + CIRCULATION
+VERB + circulation

 go into

-put sth into | take sth out of, withdraw sth from
+take sth out of, withdraw sth from

 Copies of the magazine were withdrawn from circulation.